-After I chased my mother away and I realized I was alone.
-My anger and sadness fled.
-The veil that had fallen over my eyes, lifted.
+After I chased my mother away from my cell, the red haze of anger that lifted from my eyes.
 It was then I realized I had made a terrible mistake.

-Soletus expected a feral boy cowering in a corner.
-Instead, what lay in front of him was a boney faced boy in a cot.
-He used his blanket to create a cocoon around him.
-He looked thin and small.
-He didn’t strike Soletus as the sort who would attempt to kill his brother in a rage or worth the rumors and concern that had been going around for days.
+From the rumors, Soletus expected a feral boy cowering in a corner.
+He expected snarling and spittle flying from his lips with every word he spoke.
+That would’ve been worth his time.
+Instead, what he got was a boney faced boy lying in the cot in front of him.
+He had his blanket cocooned around him so tight that Soletus could barely make out his form.
+The boy didn’t strike Soletus as the sort who would attempt to kill his brother in a rage or worth the gossip and concern that had been going around for days.

 Yep, a real threat here, he thought.

-He looked to Brother Hickory for some thoughts.
-The man who had greeted him happily when he arrived, now stood there with his face heavy and grave.
+He looked to the priest standing beside him.
+The aged elf who had greeted him warmly when he entered the chapel now stood there grave.